KawhiCoding/Group-Project-2-4707/README.md

 That is it

 Participants: Abdisatar Jibril( Jibri021@umn.edu ), Hamza Gella ( gelle107@umn.edu ), Abdijabar Guled ( guled033@umn.edu ) , Yusef mohamed ( moha1644@umn.edu)
+Abdisatar is KawhiCoding for github for any confusion